Estancia La Jolla Hotel

 Cardiovascular disease (CVD) is the leading cause of death in the United States and is responsible for 17% of national health expenditures.1 As the population ages, these costs are expected to increase substantially.
 This program is intended to interpret the current standards of care associated with the application of biomarkers in cardiac clinical care as well as review recent literature that provides an evidence basis for the diagnostic, prognostic and management application of cardiac biomarkers.

 The content of this educational activity was determined by a rigorous review of recent medical literature as well as the changes in biomarker evidence, use and guidelines in the United States over the past 4 years.
-Evidence-based medical education is of significant importance to the target clinical audience across the US.6
+Evidence-based medical education is of significant importance to the target clinical audience across the US, including but not limited to San Diego & Los Angeles.6

 4. Circulation.
 2013;128:e240-e327; originally published online June 5, 2013;